FernanEd/todo-list-app/README.md

 ## Minor inconveniences

--When deleting a project any project gets unseletected.
+- When deleting a project any project gets unseletected.
--Switching from mobile to PC display breaks the PC layout
+- Switching from mobile to PC display breaks the PC layout